siqueiralex/topic-coherence/README.md

 ```

-* Run your project and test in the html viewer:
+* Run your project and test it:
 ```sh
 user@foo:~$ (venv) python manage.py runserver
 (...)